NeofastFTL-Backup/Gregy.IO/README.md

 # Gregy.IO
-A midpack by mutliple dedicated GTCEU Players
+A modpack by mutliple dedicated GTCEU Players